ahwagner/ff_gen/README.md

 # ff_gen

 ```
-Usage: ff_generator.py [-h] file seed
+usage: ff_generator.py [-h] [--assign_pis] managers seed

 Generate Fantasy Draft Order and Schedules

 positional arguments:
-  file        A tab-separated file with headers "Manager" and "Team_Name"
+  managers      A file with a tab-separated manager name and division on each
+                line
-  seed        The seed for the random number generator
+  seed          A league-generated seed for reproducing the schedule and draft
+                order

 optional arguments:
   -h, --help    show this help message and exit
+  --assign_pis  If set, always assigns lab PIs to respective league divisions
 ```